BLUE HORIZON, BOOK 3

 The castle was an anachronism: stone and mortared walls, softly fluttering banners, but no trace of vine weaving up its many faces, as though the castle breathed with a life of its own and shirked creeping decay.
 The wolves had seen ruins of ancient places and historical reconstructions, but this was a place untouched by the ages, kept up by dedicated servants who ensured that it remained just as it had been when it was young generations ago.
 The castle existed in both the modern and ancient worlds at once, and the pair could feel a tangible presence like an ancient god looking down on modern creatures invading its slumber.

 Armed guards surrounded the Christopher Watson just out of the light, but Bill picked out their forms with ease.
 The frown on Merlin’s features indicated that he had seen them too.
 Merlin picked up a small duffel, slinging the bag over his left shoulder.
 They moved down the small ramp to the ground and then waited for an escort.

-A tall coyote dressed in a black suit with a red tie stepped out from the shadows toward them as soon as they left the ramp.
+A tall coyote dressed in a dark brown suit with a red tie stepped out from the shadows toward them as soon as they left the ramp.
 He held himself with a regal bearing, striding forth without hesitation.
 He gave a quick glance at Merlin’s garments and duffel bag before he smiled thinly and extended a hand.

 “Captain Sinclair, it is so nice to meet you at last.
 I am Prime Minister Willingham Nishalt.”